-Board Engagement The Board of Directors is highly engaged in ELACC activities, meeting every other month to review program progress for all ELACC departments.
-We participate in strategic planning every three to five years.
-Our role is to handle fiduciary responsibilities and work with the President of the organization.
-Our board members fundraise by utilizing their contacts with the banking industry, small and mid-sized businesses, and private foundations.
-We represent a wide array of expertise in land use, community banking, and land use law, with three members who are also long-time community Boyle Heights residents.
+The Board of Directors is highly engaged in ELACC activities, meeting every other month to review program progress for all ELACC departments and participating in strategic planning every three to five years.
+The role of the Board is to handle fiduciary responsibilities and work with the President of the organization.
+Our Board members fundraise by utilizing their contacts with the banking industry, small and mid-sized businesses, and private foundations.
+Board members represent a wide array of expertise in land use, community banking, and land use law, with three members who are also long-time Boyle Heights residents.

-Since 2015, Isela Gracian has been President of East LA Community Corporation (ELACC), a social and economic justice community development organization on LA’s Eastside.
-Growing up, she experienced first-hand the leadership skills for which she would later have renown by modeling her mother’s commitment to collective decision making and determined resolve to work together to manage family struggles.
-As immigrants, her parents instilled strong roots and links to their cultural traditions, which are now a hallmark of her leadership, infusing ELACC’s organizational principles with her cultural practices to forge staff unity and celebrate what binds them to their community.
-The skills she honed as a young mujer served as a foundation that was further developed through her time at UC Davis where she received her BA and embarked on her path to working alongside residents for equity in immigrant communities.
-Isela now has over a decade working to advance development accountable to marginalized residents that do not displace the lowest-income families.
+Isela Gracian has been president of ELACC since 2015.
+Growing up, she developed her renowned leadership skills by modeling her mother’s commitment to collective decision making.
+As immigrants, her parents instilled strong roots and links to their cultural traditions — now a hallmark of her leadership — infusing ELACC’s organizational principles with cultural practices to forge staff unity and celebrate what binds them to their community.
+The skills she honed as a young mujer served as a foundation that was further developed through her time at UC Davis where she received her BA and embarked on her path to work alongside residents for equity in immigrant communities.
+Isela now has over a decade of experience working to advance accountable development that does not displace low-income families.
 Recognized through her work at ELACC as a foremost authority among Southern California community development leadership, Isela serves on various boards, including Strategic Concepts in Organizing and Political Education (SCOPE) and the California Reinvestment Coalition.
 She is also a National Advisory Board member to the Strong, Prosperous, and Resilient Communities Challenge (SPARCC).

 Alfred Fraijo Jr.